nicolawitzig/game-gallery/README.md

 ## Overview

-An app help you manage your board games collection.
+An app to help you manage your board games collection.
 Developed for my dear godmother, **Gotti Gabi**:

 - Add new games.
 - Mark games as favorites.